7 Min Read

 Finding the right therapist to treat your symptoms of GAD involves more than just picking someone whose practice is located close to your home or work and who has appointments available when you are.
 For the most effective treatment, you’ll want a therapist with whom you’re compatible and comfortable.
 That specific, personal criteria varies from patient to patient.
 You may prefer to work with a therapist of a certain gender, race, ethnicity, or sexual orientation.
 You might look for one with a certain education, number of years of experience, or specialty in or track record of treating anxiety disorders.

 Therapist directories can be overwhelming, especially in a large metropolitan area like New York City.
 That’s why we created With Therapy.
-Our innovative platform matches you with a therapist in New York City or the surrounding areas who fits your particular preferences in addition to your schedule and geographic needs.
+Our innovative platform matches you with a therapist who fits your particular preferences in addition to your schedule and geographic needs.

-If you’re ready to address your generalized anxiety disorder symptoms or just talk to someone for further information, visit With Therapy and start a healthy, productive relationship with one of the best therapists in New York City today.
+If you’re ready to address your generalized anxiety disorder symptoms or just talk to someone for further information, visit With Therapy.